nazmul088/bloodBankBeta/README.md

 # bloodBankBeta
-This app will help users to locate blood donors, ambulances and oxygen cylinders based on their location.
-Patients will also be able to use this app to locate available CCU, ICU and HDU beds at various hospitals.
+This app will help users locate blood donors, ambulances, and oxygen cylinders based on their location.
+They will also use this app to find available ICU, HFNU, HDU, and general beds at various hospitals.